Mesothelioma Stages

 What Are the 4 Stages of Mesothelioma?

-Mesothelioma stages allow doctors to note how far the cancer has spread.
+Mesothelioma stages allow doctors to determine how far the cancer has spread.

 • Stage 1: A mesothelioma tumor is confined to a single location.

-• Stage 2: The tumor has grown and mesothelioma cells start to spread to nearby tissues, organs, and/or lymph nodes.
+• Stage 2: Cancer cells start to spread to nearby tissues, organs, and lymph nodes.

-• Stage 4: The cancer has spread into distant organs.
+• Stage 4: The cancer has spread into distant organs and is very hard to treat.

-Get a free veterans packet to learn how you can access medical care and financial aid.
+Get a Free Veterans Packet to learn how you can access medical care and pursue compensation after a mesothelioma diagnosis.

 Mesothelioma Veterans Guide